shanimal08/tari-dot-com/_lessons/06_tari_comms_i.md

 a simple yet robust messaging interface.
 At the time of writing, this is the primary interface on which all base node, DHT and wallet messages are exchanged.

-At it's essence (putting aside pipelines which we'll discuss later), the interface to this protocol is:
+At its essence (putting aside pipelines which we'll discuss later), the interface to this protocol is:
 1. Send a message to a peer
 1. Message received from a peer